awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway.md

 Amazon API Gateway gets permission to invoke your function from the function's [resource\-based policy](access-control-resource-based.md)\.
 You can grant invoke permission to an entire API, or grant limited access to a stage, resource, or method\.

 When you add an API to your function by using the Lambda console, using the API Gateway console, or in an AWS SAM template, the function's resource\-based policy is updated automatically\.
-The following example shows a function policy with a statement that was added by an AWS SAM template\.
+The following is an example function policy\.

 **Example function policy**